wisam450/FBW3-Lessons/Javascript/for loop/Exercises/for-loop.md

-2- use nested for loop or while loop to create this shapes of stars :
+2- use nested for loop or while loop to create this shape of stars :

           *
           * *